 Method Two: Sewing the pocket to existing internal pockets

 This method is useful when your tote bag does not have any zippered pockets and is useful in large totes, bags, and backpacks where small things tend to collect at the bottom.
 (It happens to me all the time, very annoying if you ask me.)

 Sew the two internal sides of the pockets with your sewing machine, as close to the top without touching the zipper teeth.
 Then sew one of the sides to an already existing pocket or straight to your bag if the material permits.
 If you are right-handed the pull should open to the right.
 Reverse if you are left-handed.

 Method Three: Using rivets

 This is a terrific method for already made bags in thick materials.
 Rivets are easier to install than you think.
-The most import bit to remember if attaching these pockets to an already made bag is that you need to mark the rivet position very well on the outside of the bag.
+The most important bit to remember if attaching these pockets to an already made bag is that you need to mark the rivet position very well on the outside of the bag.
 Then mark the same distance between the rivets on of the sides of the pockets.
 Follow the packaging instructions.

 I hope this tutorial was useful for you.
 With it, you should be able to add extra pockets to any tote bag where you think you would like more storage compartments or simply do away with carrying a wallet.

 Until next time!